TAN-ZIXUAN/CPEN513/partitioning/report/A3 Partition.md

 | ugly16          | 63           | 16          |
 | z4ml            | 6            | 5           |

 We discovered something interesting, The differences for results of `twocm` are huge.
 When our goal is to minimize edge cutsize, the edge cutsize and net cutsize are optimized to 1.
-However wen our goal is to minimize net cutsize, the optimal net cutsize we get is 12.
+However when our goal is to minimize net cutsize, the optimal net cutsize we get is 12.

 ![image-20210313104602015](A3 Partition.assets/image-20210313104602015.png)